HactarCE/Metatape/README.md

 ### Blocks

 Code may be surrounded by `{` and `}` to form a block.
 Conditions and loops may not cross the boundary between blocks.
-For some instructions, such as [`f`](#forking), blocks may be used to collapse a sequence of characters into a single one
+For some instructions, such as [`f`](#forking), blocks may be used to collapse a sequence of characters into a single one.

 ### Forking